Download eBooks & Wiring Diagrams (FREE)

 Additional FAQ

-We’re convinced that with the proper preparation and documentation, you will have a smooth and friendly border crossing experience into Mexico.
+We’re convinced that with the proper preparation and documentation, you will have a smooth and friendly border crossing experience in Mexico.

-It’s important to understand that life, work-style, and attitudes in Mexico may be drastically different than in your home country.
-So if a procedure is going slow or is confusing, don’t stress.
-Stress and anxiety makes this process more arduous than it needs to be.
+It’s important to understand that life, work style, and attitudes in Mexico may drastically differ from those in your home country.
+So, if a procedure is going slow or is confusing, don’t stress.
+Stress and anxiety make this process more arduous than it needs to be.

-Take your time, be methodical and patient.
+Take your time, and be methodical and patient.
 You’ll get through to the other side.

 Enjoy your Mexico road trip!